RascalSoftware/RAT-Docs/README.md

     wget https://github.com/RascalSoftware/RAT/releases/download/nightly/Linux.zip
     unzip Linux.zip -d API/

+You also must have `pandoc` installed to build the Python example Jupyter notebooks.
+See the installation instructions [here](https://pandoc.org/installing.html).

 To build the HTML docs, type the following into a terminal with access to the Python executable: